frankhale/toby/README.md

 ##Release(s)

-New release is coming based on Electron!
+New release is coming based on Electron within the next couple days!

-Until then you can try Toby on Windows via the 0.8 release located here which is using an old version of Atom-Shell:
+Until then you can try Toby on Windows via the 0.8 release:

 https://github.com/frankhale/toby/releases/tag/v0.8.0

-I've made a Windows binary available which packages Toby and Atom-Shell together and will make it super simple to get started.

 NOTE: Mac & Linux binaries will come in the future